Did Windows 10 Computer Restarts Unexpectedly? Apply these solutions

 Uncheck Automatic Restart

-Pro Tip: If Windows frequently restart before performing any tasks we recommend boot into safe mode and perform steps below.
+Pro Tip: If Windows frequently restart before performing any tasks, we recommend boot into safe mode and perform the steps below.

 - Press Windows + R key type sysdm.cpl and click Ok.

 - Next, you have to visit the Advanced Tab.